John Zaccone

 Containers

-Containers are a standard way to package an application and all its dependencies so that the application can be moved between environments and run without changes.
+Docker is a development tool and a virtualization technology used to automate the deployment of applications inside software containers.
+A container on the other hand is a standard way to package an application that contains all the configuration files, and other dependencies to operate the application.
 Containers work by isolating the application inside the container so that everything outside the container can be standardized.

 Docker has provided a set of tools to simplify the use of containers.
 This has led to massive adoption of containers by developers and operators.
 In this course, you will focus mostly on Docker container technologies.